SwiftThemes/EAA/readme.txt

 1. [List of ad networks supporting AMP and a general how to guide](https://www.ampproject.org/docs/reference/components/ads/amp-ad#supported-ad-networks)
 1. You can see a live demo at [TheGeekDaily.Com - Unblock YouTube](https://thegeekdaily.com/12-ways-to-unblock-youtube-at-schools-office-and-university/)

-= Does this plugin ‘take’ a percentage of my ad earnings? = No!
+= Does this plugin take a percentage of my ad earnings? = No!
 Absolutely not.
 Some ad plugins replace your publisher ID with their own for a certain percentage of adverts.
 Easy AdSense Ads #EAA does NOT do this.
 All your earnings are your own.
 Easy AdSense Ads #EAA makes no modifications to your ad code.
 What you paste into the ad boxes is what is injected into your pages.